adrian-mckernan/adrian-mckernan.github.io/index.md

 The main hardware used is the LTC6946-4 PLL chip.

-The main PCB is an array of 5 LTC6946 chips with a common 10Mhz reference input.
-Each PLL is controlled by a dedicated microcontroller whcih communicated with a custom desktop application.
+The main PCB is an array of 5 LTC6946 chips with a common 10MHz reference input.
+Each PLL is controlled by a dedicated microcontroller which communicated with a custom desktop application.

 The repositories for each component are